facelessuser/sublime-languages/readme.md

 ### Markdown (Still more to do)
 - Add fenced blocks
-- Import source highlighting for python, javascript, json, xml, html, php, css, diff, perl (more to come)
+- Import source highlighting for python, javascript, json, xml, html, php, css, diff, perl, shell (more to come)
 - Enable wrapping by default

 ## Colorizing New Scopes